KP-Wiki/GameLauncher/README.md

 # GameLauncher

-Application to keep games up to date.
+Application to keep games up to date by automatically downloading and applying patches.

 ## Guidelines
 1. Everything should be streamlined for the player.
 First goal of the Launcher is to make players life simpler.